ssubedi09/CAPM-Analysis/README.md

 Investors should discount Google's future cash flows at **10.48%**.
 A higher Beta results in a higher discount rate, lowering the present value of the stock (higher risk requires higher reward).

 ### 2. Portfolio Optimization
-Portfolio managers use Beta to construct portfolios that match a specific risk tolerance.
+Beta can be used to construct portfolios that match a specific risk tolerance.
 The Beta of a portfolio ($\beta_p$) is simply the weighted average of the individual asset Betas.

 **How it works:**
 $$\beta_p = \sum_{i=1}^{n} w_i \beta_i$$